qulle/wikis/wiki-powershell-commands.md

 C:\> $WiFiAdapter.AllowComputerToTurnOffDevice = 'Disabled'                                    # Set powersave mode to disabled
 C:\> $WiFiAdapter | Set-NetworkAdapterPowerManagement                                          # Set changes to the adapter

-C:\> $WiFiAdapter | Format-List -Property '*'     # To list all properties on variable C:\> $WiFiAdapter.getType()                       # Useful to check datatype, some pipe operations might not return what you expected Array vs Object
+C:\> $WiFiAdapter | Format-List -Property *       # To list all properties on variable C:\> $WiFiAdapter.GetType()                       # Useful to check datatype, some pipe operations might not return what you expected Array vs Object
 ```

 ## Networking